rkdarst/scicomp/tut/debugging/debugging.rst

   debugger usage, which is a concept that exists in *any* development environment.

-- Then, we will get more specific again and discuss more Python tools.
+- Then, we will get more specific again and discuss more Python shortcuts.

 ..